MLH/Twilio-GHW-Cloud-Week/README.md

 In a new terminal, paste the edited curl command, and press enter.
 You should see a response that includes the name of a famous building - what is it??

-### Step 5: Daily challenge complete!
+### Step 5: Challenge complete!
 Time to submit.

-Congratulations on completing the day 3 challenge!
+Congratulations on completing the challenge!
 To submit, take a screenshot of your command line output to show that you performed the lookup.
-Don't forget to submit your code to the [GHW Security Week Devpost page]! (https://ghw-security-week.devpost.com/)
+Don't forget to submit your code to the [GHW Cloud Week Devpost page]! (https://global-hack-week-cloud.devpost.com)

 ## Challenge 2: Send and check a verification one-time passcode